Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 1.12

-The lead obstetric anaesthetist should ensure representation of the anaesthetic department at multidisciplinary meetings for service planning, e.g. labour ward forum.24
+The lead obstetric anaesthetist should ensure representation of the anaesthetic department at multidisciplinary meetings for service planning and governance purposes, including labour ward forum, risk management groups and incident reviews.22,24

 1.13

-The lead obstetric anaesthetist should ensure that there are ongoing quality improvement projects in place to maintain and improve the care in their units.27
+The lead obstetric anaesthetist should ensure that there are continuing quality improvement projects to maintain and improve the care in their units.28

 1.14

-As a basic minimum for any obstetric unit, a consultant anaesthetist should be allocated to ensure consultant cover for the full daytime working week (that is, ensuring that Monday to Friday, morning and afternoon sessions are staffed).24 This is to provide urgent and emergency care, not to undertake elective work.
+As a basic minimum for any obstetric unit, a consultant or other autonomously practising anaesthetist should be allocated to ensure senior cover for the full daytime working week; that is, ensuring that Monday to Friday morning and afternoon sessions (see Glossary), are staffed.22 This cover is to provide urgent and emergency care, not to undertake elective work.

 1.15

-In busier units, increased levels of consultant cover should be considered, reflecting the level of consultant obstetrician staffing in the unit.28 This may involve extending the working day to include consultant presence into the evening session and/or increasing consultant numbers.
+In busier units, increased levels of consultant or other autonomously practising anaesthetist cover may be necessary and should reflect the level of consultant obstetrician staffing in the unit.29 This may involve extending the working day to include senior presence into the evening session and/or increasing numbers of autonomously practising anaesthetists.

 1.16